-Ascot Racecourse staged one of Britain's most iconic sporting events with a five-day offering of top quality races accompanied by a rich heritage of pageantry and fashion.
-Royal Ascot 2015 took place from Tuesday 16th to Saturday 20th June where, as expected, the cream of British and Irish flat runners squared off along with an increasing stream of raiders from America, Australia and other corners of the globe.
+Ascot Racecourse stages one of Britain’s most iconic sporting events with a five-day offering of top quality races accompanied by a rich heritage of pageantry and fashion.
+Royal Ascot 2015 takes place from Tuesday 16th to Saturday 20th June when we can expect to see the cream of British and Irish flat runners squaring off along with an increasing stream of raiders from America, Australia and other corners of the globe.

 Dating back to 1711 when founded by Queen Anne, Royal Ascot is regularly attended by members of the British Royal Family who arrive via horse-drawn carriage in a Royal procession before the raising of the Queen’s Royal Standard signalls that racing can begin.
 In 2013 Queen Elizabeth II became the first reigning monarch to own the winner of the Gold Cup, she was due to present the trophy to the winner, but it was instead presented by her son Prince Andrew.